pcr1393/contactApp/README.md

 7) Validation for Phone number as no text can be entered there.
 8) All the components in the web app are unit tested with code coverage over 100% and you can find the coverage report under coverage folder in the root directory

+While creating this web app, the best software design practices and coding standards were used.
+I have segregated the components, filters, services, models for better folder structure.

 ## Development server